ziling819/MCU-project/_posts/2022-03-23-ESP32-Bluetooth.md

 ---
 ### [Host Controller Interface (HCI)](https://www.amd.e-technik.uni-rostock.de/ma/gol/lectures/wirlec/bluetooth_info/hci.html)

      The HCI provides a command interface to the baseband controller and link manager, and access to hardware status and control registers.
 Essentially this interface provides a uniform method of accessing the Bluetooth baseband capabilities.The HCI exists across 3 sections, the Host - Transport Layer - Host Controller.
-Each of the sections has a different role to play in the HCI system.
+Each of the sections has a different role to play in the HCI system.<br>
 Bluetooth-defined Host Controller Transport Layers: **UART(H4)**, **USB**, **SPI**, **H3/RS232**.<br>

 ---